 Appropriate Vaccine Usage

-This indicates the percentage of patients that were administered the flu and pneumonia vaccines.
+This tells you the percentage of patients that were given the pneumonia and flu vaccines.
 High vaccination rates should be demanded by residents.

 Residents Maintain Autonomy